Grief Roads

 He knows we need the steadfast exhortation of one another so we “may not be hardened by the deceitfulness of sin” (Hebrews 3:13) nor overwhelmed by the sheer exhaustion of living in a world that seeks to call good, evil and evil, good.

 And so, out of His great love and tenderness, He appeals to us not to neglect meeting together.
-Rather, we are to give one another confidence.
+Rather, as we spend time with other believers, we give one another confidence.

 “…to press on to take hold of that for which Christ Jesus took hold of (us)… forgetting what lies behind and straining forward to what lies ahead…” (Philippians 3:12-14)